-Currently, digital communication is highly audio-visually focused.
-Other human sensory experiences are fundamentally neglected, and this is causing modern issues.
-In particular, touch is the most important sensory system to create trust and empathy – such as when babies first create a connection with their mother through touch.
-Therefore, an easy and accessible touch interface is necessary.
+Currently, digital communication is very audio-visually focused, with sensory experiences neglected.
+Touch is the most important sensory system to create trust and empathy, such as a baby's first connection with their mother.

-The device will be applied on the nail side, so that you can retain physical touch on the finger pad.
-In other words, FULU creates ‘augmented touch’, allowing users to experience virtual and physical touch seamlessly and simultaneously.
+FULU is a fingernail-mounted haptic interface for augmented reality.
+With FULU, you can touch textures far away, or in the digital world.
+FULU generates organic touch sensations.
+The device is applied on the nail side, so that you can retain physical touch on the fingerpad.
+FULU creates ‘augmented touch’, allowing users to experience virtual and physical touch seamlessly and simultaneously.

-FULU is small and light – the size of a fingernail.
-You can carry it around in your pocket.
-It is easy to use – users can connect to Bluetooth devices, such as smartphones and laptops, to enjoy touch experience anytime, anywhere.
+FULU is small and light; the size of a fingernail.
+You can fit it in your pocket.
+It's easy to use; you can connect to Bluetooth devices to enjoy touch anytime, anywhere.

 School of Design